-The Committee is composed of seven members who are selected and appointed by the City Council for a term of four years and commence on April 1.
+The Committee is composed of seven members who are selected and appointed by the City Council for a term of four years.
 Each Committee member shall be a resident of Palo Alto, an employee of a business located in Palo Alto or an owner of real property within the City.